brocoo/BabylonDemo/README.md

 The `CollectionViewAdapter` is an object conforming to `UICollectionViewDataSource` and `UICollectionViewDelegate` accepting a list of `CollectionViewDataSourceItem` to populate a collection view.

 `CollectionViewDataSourceItem` is a wrapper structure around the protocol `CellViewRepresentable`.
-This protocol is used to bind a model to a UICollectionViewCell.
+This protocol is used to bind a model to a `UICollectionViewCell`.
 This kind of type erasure mechanism allows us to populate the collection view with different types of cell.

-The size of each `UICollectionViewCell` is also cached and computed once for collection view bounds changes and model updates.
+The size of each `UICollectionViewCell` is computed once for collection view bounds changes and model updates and cached afterwards.

 ### NetworkKit